mpv-player/mpv/DOCS/man/vf.rst

         which algorithm is actually selected. ``none`` always falls back.
 On most if not all hardware, this option will probably do nothing, because a video processor usually supports all modes or none.

-``buffer=<num>``
-    Buffer ``<num>`` frames in the filter chain.
-This filter is probably pretty useless, except for debugging.
-(Note that this won't help to smooth out latencies with decoding, because the filter will never output a frame if the buffer isn't full, except on EOF.)